VladimirNikel/VladimirNikel/README.md

     "mobile developer" : 6
     "frontend developer" : 4
 ```
 <blockquote>But I am always happy to learn new things and become part of a team very quickly.
-So with proper training, I'm ready to try my hand at a new role.</blockquote>
+So with proper training, I'm ready to try a new role.</blockquote>

 <h2>What Languages and Tools do I use?</h2>